shylinux/home/README.md

-## the home of ETCVPN Research & Development
+## the home of Research & Development
 **the top map:**

 	      c